 On January 15, 1970, the Bruins host the L.A.
 Kings and win 6-3.
 Orr records two more assists.
 The season is barely half over, yet Orr breaks the record for most assists in a single season by a defenseman with 51.
 Three nights later, he breaks his own total points record by registering his 65th point, most ever in a season by a defenseman.
 This boy wunderkind is in his fourth season, but he’s still only 21 years old.
 He’s conquering the NHL like no one before.

 On January 29th, the Bruins play at home against the Minnesota North Stars.
 Orr picks up a goal and three assists.
 Last year’s scoring champion and Orr’s teammate Phil Esposito is now in second place in the individual scoring race.
 Bruins’ fans debate whether Esposito can catch Orr.
 Only one player can win.
-Orr and Esposito are on the ice together a lot and often get points on the same goals.
+Bobby and Esposito are on the ice together a lot and often get points on the same goals.
 Boston coach Harry Sinden is happy to have such a good problem.
 After 48 games, Orr’s lead over Esposito is 13 points.

 Coaches and General Managers around the NHL call Bobby Orr one of the toughest players in the league.
 He fights his own battles when he has to and he backs down from nobody.
 By mid-February, Orr leads the league in scoring, but no one else in the top 25 in scoring is even close to Orr’s penalty minute total of 109 PIM’s so far.
 This kid does it all.

 On Wednesday, February 18, the Bruins and the Kings clash to a 5-5 tie.
 Bobby Orr scores the 2nd Boston goal and his 22nd of the season.
 With that goal, he once again breaks his own single-season record of goals by a defenseman.
 But there are still 20 more regular season games to play.
 How many goals will he score?
-Awestruck hockey fans don’t yet fully grasp the enormity of the phenomenal season Bobby Orr is having.
+Awestruck hockey fans don’t yet fully grasp the enormity of the phenomenal season he is having.

 John McKenzie of the Bruins is the NHL player of the week for the first week of March 1970.
 Bobby Orr makes all of his teammates that much better.
 On March 8, the Bruins shutout the Canadiens at home 2-0.
 McKenzie scores the first Bruins’ goal assisted by Orr.
 Ken Hodge adds an insurance marker, assisted by Orr.
 The Boston Bruins are now in first place in the NHL with 85 points after 64 games.
 Orr leads the scoring race by 14 points over his teammate Phil Esposito.